-Goucher College will join the nearly 1,500 colleges and universities that have adopted a full smoke- and tobacco-free policy.
-Our former policy of permitting smoking 25-feet away from buildings was largely unenforceable and ineffective, on a campus with buildings and walkways in such close proximity.
-In the past several years, we have increasingly heard stories of campus community members suffering asthma attacks or other consequences from secondhand smoke.
+Goucher College joins more than 2,000 colleges and universities that have adopted a full smoke- and tobacco-free policy.
+Former policies were largely unenforceable and ineffective.
+In the past several years, we have increasingly heard stories of about the impact of smoking on our campus from community members, including suffering asthma attacks or other consequences from secondhand smoke.
 Students often share stories of how difficult it is to stop smoking at Goucher, or of how they only started smoking once they joined our college community.

 Goucher College is committed to providing a safe and healthful environment to our community members.
 Research findings clearly show that tobacco use and secondhand smoke constitute significant public health hazards, and we feel that this decision will provide us with the opportunity to improve the overall wellness of our community.

 For whom does this policy apply?

 Everyone - All Goucher community members, their guests, visitors, and any other person

 Does this policy include all tobacco products and forms of smoking?

 Yes.
 All tobacco products (any substance containing tobacco leaf), electronic smoking

 devices, hookahs, and any other lighted or heated product intended for inhalation,